andrewda/node-steam-guide/Chapter 1 - Basics/Chapter 1.5 - Errors/README.md

 This means you have likely specified an incorrect `accountName` or `password`.
 Try re-entering them and make sure they work when logging into the Steam client.

+This error can also be caused by passing in a `twoFactorCode` when your bot does not have 2FA enabled.